jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/07/2017-07-20-what-is-an-explanation.md

 This thing about _explanation_ also came up in the [Bahnsen-Smith debate](http://theophilus-defendingthefaith.blogspot.com/2015/08/reasoning-by-presupposition-bahnsen.html)

-(They were talking about "induction" or the "uniformity of nature" or "inductive principle".)
+(They were talking about "induction" or the "uniformity in nature" or "inductive principle".)

 > **Bahnsen:** Does appealing to God **explain** anything?
 Well, of course when you ask philosophically: **what is an explanation?**  The answer is, of course, it does.
 It may strike you as being as easy as a Sunday school child’s understanding, but if I’ve got a Heavenly Father who created the entire universe and controls every detail, even to the hairs on my head, and I say of this creative personality who has this sovereign might and plan that he sees to it that gravity holds on planet Earth day by day by day—that does in fact explain it, but it may not be the explanation that you want.
 I’m just talking about now what counts as an explanation.  **An explanation is something which enables you to predict the future and to account for why you predict it that way.**